Mailed & Postmarked Payments

 Pay by Credit Card or E-Check

 You may pay online or call 855-985-1104.
-Use your six-digit bill number (the Tax Account ID number located on your bill) and your APN to make a payment.
+Use your twelve-digit ASMT Number (Assessment Number) and your Fee Number to make a payment.
 Invoice Cloud payments are charged 2.65% to pay by credit card or a flat $0.95 fee to pay by e-check.